Quick Stress Relief

 Tip 3: Bring your senses to the rescue

-The following exercises can help you identify the sensory experiences that work to quickly relieve stress for you.
-As you experiment, note how quickly your stress levels drop.
+To use your senses to quickly relieve stress, you first need to identify the sensory experiences that work best for you.
+This can require some experimentation.
+As you employ different senses, note how quickly your stress levels drop.
 And be as precise as possible.
 What is the specific kind of sound or type of movement that affects you the most?
 For example, if you’re a music lover, listen to many different artists and types of music until you find the song that instantly lifts and relaxes you.

-Explore a variety of sensations so that no matter where you are you’ll always have something you can do to relax yourself.
+Explore a variety of sensory experiences so that no matter where you are you’ll always have something you can do to relieve stress.

 The examples listed below are intended to be a jumping-off point.
-It’s up to you to hone in on them and come up with additional things to try.
+Let your mind run free and come up with additional things to try.
+When you find the right sensory technique, you’ll know it!

 - Look at a cherished photo or a favorite memento.